Fort Cornwallis In Penang - travelswithsun

 Next to the Esplanade Park, Fort Cornwallis happens to be both the largest and oldest fort in Malaysia.
 It is one of the primary reasons why George Town is listed as a UNESCO World Heritage Site!

-Built in the the 18th century, this star-shaped fort has been through a lot since the 18th century and represents great historical significance to Penang and Malaysia!
+Built in the the 18th century, this star-shaped fort has been through a lot since the 18th century and represents great historical significance to Malaysia!

 Fort Cornwallis was built upon the very first place in which the founder of Penang, Captain Francis Light, landed on back in 1786.